UKHO/dotnet-guild/dotnetverstions.md

 Upgrades required to stay in support:

-- .NET Core 1.0 and 1.1 ended support 27 June 2019 and should now be on either 2.1 or 2.2.
+- .NET Core 1.0 and 1.1 ended support 27 June 2019 and should now be on either 2.1 or 3.1.
-- .NET Core 2.0 ended support 1 October 2018 and should now be on either 2.1 or 2.2.
+- .NET Core 2.0 ended support 1 October 2018 and should now be on either 2.1 or 3.1.
 - 2.2 applications go out of support 23 December 2019.
+Make sure you have upgraded to 3.1.

+If you are on 2.2 and 3.1 is not an option  for dependency reasons you might have to consider a downgrade.

 There is no need, if you don't need any 3.x features, to upgrade any .NET Framework applications - it is not going anywhere.